Madman Across the Water: History

 The nine tracks were each composed and performed by John and with lyrics written by songwriting partner Bernie Taupin as with his previous material.
 Like John's other studio albums up to this point, only one song on Madman featured John's touring band (which consisted of bassist Dee Murray and drummer Nigel Olsson), due to producer Gus Dudgeon's lack of faith in the group for studio recordings.
 Instead, most of the tracks were backed by studio players and string arrangements put together by Paul Buckmaster.
 Davey Johnstone, who had previously worked with Dudgeon as a part of Magna Carta, was also put on as the main guitarist.

 Johnstone, Murray and Olsson would be fully featured on John's next album, Honky Château.
 Percussionist and later band member Ray Cooper made his first appearance with this album, which was John's last to be recorded at London's Trident Studios, although subsequent albums would be remixed or overdubbed there.
 Caleb Quaye and Roger Pope would not play with John again until Rock of the Westies in 1975, following Murray and Olsson's departure from the band.

 Title

 The album's title song was initially set to be released on John's previous album, Tumbleweed Connection, featuring guitarist Mick Ronson; however, that version was set aside and the song was re-recorded for this album, with Johnstone on guitar.
 The earlier version was included on the remastered Tumbleweed Connection compact disc.

 Dispelling rumours that the song's lyric referred to then US President Richard Nixon, Bernie Taupin had this to say:

 Back in the seventies, when people were saying that "Madman Across the Water" was about Richard Nixon, I thought, That is genius.
 I could never have thought of that.

+Album artwork

+The album cover for Madman Across the Water was embroidered over two weeks by Janis Larkham, wife of the album art director David Larkham.
+She used the back of an old Levi's jacket, and the original was gifted to John.
+There was no initial run of expensive album covers with similar embroidery, nor embossed versions; it was flat printed, though it did include a lavish booklet.
+Janis chose to credit herself as "Yanis" for this artwork.